Career Progression – Frequently Asked Questions

 • Served at least one year in the same position and job template at the rank of Proficient before applying to move to Advanced.

-• Served at least two years in the same position and job template at the Advanced level before applying to move to Expert.
+• Served at least two years in the same position and job template at the rank of Advanced before applying to move to Expert.

-Please note: Eligibility is one step in determining nomination.
-As stated above, supervisors will make the determination for nomination through observation and measurement if the employee has demonstrated achievement of all competencies for the specified rank.
+Please note: Eligibility is one step in the application process.
+As stated above, supervisors will make the determination for employees through observation and measurement if the employee has demonstrated achievement of all competencies for the specified rank.

 Can employees skip ranks?

-What are the application periods when employees can be nominated?
+When are the application periods when employees can apply?

 The Career Progression Program has two application periods per year when employees can submit their nomination: